1And Jesus answered and again spoke to them in parables, saying,

 36“Teacher, which commandment is the greatest one in the law?”

-38This is the greatest and first commandment.
+38This is the greatest and most important commandment.

 41Now while the Pharisees were gathered together, Jesus asked them a question,